fzakaria/fzakaria.com/_posts/2026-02-03-crazy-shit-linkers-do-common-data-comdat-sections.md

 We are pursuing moving some code to the medium code-model to overcome some relocation overflows, however we have some prebuilt code built in the small code-model.
 We noticed that although our goal was to leverage the medium code-model, the linker might chose the small code-model variant of a section if it happened to be found first.

-If the linker blindly picks the "small model" version (which uses 32-bit relative offsets) but places the data more than 2GB away, you won't just get the wrong performance characteristics—you will get a linker failure due to relocation truncation.
+If the linker blindly picks the "small model" version (which uses 32-bit relative offsets) but places the data more than 2GB away we still might end up with the relocation overflow errors we sought to resolve.

 But wait, it gets worse.